 enter search term and/or author name

-The journal focuses on reconfigurable technology, systems, and applications on reconfigurable computers.
-Its focus is on research in, on, and with reconfigurable systems and on the underlying technology (which may be FPGAs but could include other adaptable fabrics).
+TRETS is the top journal focusing on research in, on, and with reconfigurable systems and on their underlying technology.
 The scope, rationale, and coverage by other journals are often limited to particular aspects of reconfigurable technology or reconfigurable systems.
-TRETS covers reconfigurability in its own right.
+TRETS is a journal that covers reconfigurability in its own right.

-Topics appropriate for TRETS include all levels of reconfigurable system abstractions and all aspects of reconfigurable technology including platforms, programming environments and application successes, such as:
+Topics that would be appropriate for TRETS would include all levels of reconfigurable system abstractions and all aspects of reconfigurable technology including platforms, programming environments and application successes that support these systems for computing or other applications.

 In considering whether a paper is suitable for TRETS, the foremost question should be whether reconfigurability has been essential to success.
-Topics such as architecture, programming languages, compilers, and environments, logic synthesis, physical design algorithms, and high performance applications are all suitable if the context is appropriate.
-For example, an architecture for an embedded application that happens to use FPGAs is not necessarily suitable for TRETS, but an architecture using FPGAs for which the reconfigurability of the FPGAs is an inherent part of the specifications would be appropriate.
+Topics such as architecture, programming languages, compilers, and environments, logic synthesis, and high performance applications are all suitable if the context is appropriate.
+For example, an architecture for an embedded application that happens to use FPGAs is not necessarily suitable for TRETS, but an architecture using FPGAs for which the reconfigurability of the FPGAs is an inherent part of the specifications (perhaps due to a need for re-use on multiple applications) would be appropriate for TRETS.